Amazon has made it easy for people to leave their mundane desk jobs and become their own bosses.

 Classic tell-tale signs include pixelated and low-quality images, shoddy product description, a shortage of keyword optimization, lack of features and benefits, and most importantly, not focussing on how the customer would benefit from the product.

-On the other hand, a great, compelling product listing will sell your items like hot cakes.
+On the other hand, a great, compelling product listing will sell your items like hotcakes.
 You also need to ensure that whatever information you enter here is precise and correct.
 Amazon’s primary goal here is to provide its customers with a world-class shopping experience, and if your listing is not in line with that, you will have a tough time driving traffic.

 One of the significant factors that influence a customer’s decision to buy a product is shipping charges.
 According to Forbes, more than 80% of people shopping online are reluctant to buy a product that is accompanied by high shipping costs.
-As a seller, it is vital to make sure that your shipping prices are optimum and not exorbitantly high to drive customers away from your listing.

 Therefore, before starting, you should make sure that you have calculated your margins keeping the shipping costs in mind.
 For the best delivery rates possible, you can get quotations from different logistics partners to see which one suits your business the best.
 Or, you can also opt for FBA as their shipping costs are considerably less and they come with a host of benefits.
 Some of these are the eligibility for Amazon Prime shipping, faster delivery rates, and having Amazon take care of customer service and processing returns.